 Southwest Airlines Co.: Please contact the Portnoy Law Firm to recover your losses; March 13, 2023 deadline

 LOS ANGELES, Feb.
-16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Southwest Airlines Co. (“Southwest” or the “Company”) (NYSE: LUV) investors that a lawsuit filed on behalf of investors that purchased Southwest securities (NYSE: LUV) between June 13, 2020 and December 31, 2022, both dates inclusive (the “Class Period”).
+16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Southwest Airlines Co. ("Southwest" or the "Company") LUV investors that a lawsuit filed on behalf of investors that purchased Southwest securities LUV between June 13, 2020 and December 31, 2022, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.